anitaposch/anita-grav/user/pages/04.blog/articles-2024/240415-halving-2024/Halving.md

 ---
-title: Bitcoin Halving 2024: What You Need to Know
+title: "Bitcoin Halving 2024: What You Need to Know"
 taxonomy:
     tags: [Blog, Learn Bitcoin, Economics, Inflation]
 routes:
     default: '/bitcoin-halving'
 date: 2024-04-15 12:00
 dateformat: 'Y-m-d H:i'
-summary: Understand the Bitcoin halving: what it is, how it works, and its impact on value, scarcity, and mining.
+summary: "Understand the Bitcoin halving: what it is, how it works, and its impact on value, scarcity, and mining."
 thumbnail: _Bitcoin-Halving.jpg
 template: article
 ---